cheeyim/wwckl-learn-coding/README.md

 <a href="https://www.youtube.com/watch?v=MjR7tQTIWbc&list=PL3A16CFC42CA6EF4F
 " target="_blank"><img src="http://images.slideplayer.com/26/8800060/slides/slide_7.jpg"
 alt="ENIAC" width="500" height="400" border="10" /></a>
+#### The Art of Unix programming
+This [book](http://www.faqs.org/docs/artu/index.html) talks about the Unix philosophy and the Unix way.
+Modern application architectures can be traced back to how the Unix operating system works, and its legacy lives on in operating systems we use (MacOS, Android, iOS, Linux distributions).
+This is a must read since Unix figures so much in your lives as programmers and the underlying philosphy is neglected very often.

+### Objective: Obtain an understanding of your operating system

+Being familiar with your operating system is something akin to being familiar with your house and its layout.
+You know where things are and what to do with them - and to a programmer, her house is the operating system.

+#### GNU/Linux operating systems
+These are the freely available descendants of ye olde Unix operating systems.
+They also power a lot of servers.
+Since servers tend to eschew graphical environments and provide you a command line interface to work with, picking up some CLI chops might be a good idea.
+The [Digital Ocean Community's tutorial](https://www.digitalocean.com/community/tutorials/an-introduction-to-linux-basics) is a gentle introduction to CLI.
+Of course the best way is to DIY, install a Linux distribution such as Debian.

 ## Recommended Resources (i.e. MOOC, Books, Youtube Videos, Blogs)
 -  http://carlcheo.com/startcoding